shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 Most of the above recommendations were included in the 2015 assessment research recommendations.
 Specific responses to those can be found in the 4.6 Research and Data Needs section.
 Additionally, stock structure for black rockfish was highlighted as a topic for further consideration.

-## Model description
+## Model Description

 ### Modelling Platform
 Stock Synthesis version 3.30.21 was used as the statistical catch-at-age modelling framework.
 This framework allows the integration of a variety of data types and model specifications.
 The SS-DL tool (https://github.com/shcaba/SS-DL-tool) was used for model exploration, likelihood profiling, and sensitivity analyses.
 The companion R package r4ss (version 1.38.0) along with R version 4.2.2 were used to investigate and plot model fits.

-### Bridging the assessment model from Stock Synthesis 3.24 to 3.30
+### Bridging the Assessment Model from Stock Synthesis 3.24 to 3.30

 Since several years have passed from the last assessment model, the Stock Synthesis (SS) modelling framework has undergone many changes.
 While the specific changes in the model can be found in the model [change log](https://github.com/nmfs-stock-synthesis/stock-synthesis/blob/v3.30.19/Change_log_for_SS_3.30.xlsx?raw=true), here we simply update the model from the older 3.24V version to the newer 3.30.20 version.
 The point here is to present any differences in the model outputs when using the same information.
 This was first done by migrating the data and parameter specifications from the former files to the newer files.
 This migration was assisted using the [SS-DL tool](https://github.com/shcaba/SS-DL-tool).
 Once the old data was transferred to the SS 3.30.20 file, two versions of the model were run.